 What is Mekinist and what is it used for?

-Mekinist is only for patients whose melanoma cells have been tested and shown to have a specific genetic mutation (change) in their genes called 'BRAF V600'.
+Mekinist is only for patients whose cancer cells have a specific genetic mutation (change) in their genes called 'BRAF V600'.

 Mekinist contains the active substance trametinib.

 How is Mekinist used?

 Treatment with Mekinist must be started and supervised by a doctor experienced in the use of cancer medicines.
 The medicine can only be obtained with a prescription.